New York man charged with supporting Islamic State denied bail

 Arafat Nagi, 42, of Lackawanna, New York, was charged on Wednesday with attempting to materially aid Islamic State and stash military gear and weapons.

-Nagi is accused of pledging allegiance to Islamic State and traveling to Turkey in October 2012 and July 2014 to strengthen ties with the group.
+Nagi is accused of pledging allegiance to Islamic State and travelling to Turkey in October 2012 and July 2014 to strengthen ties with the group.

-His arrest followed a Federal Bureau of Investigation probe prompted by a tip from one of Nagi's neighbors in Lackawanna, which is located in upstate New York near Buffalo.
-The neighbor told the FBI that Nagi regularly argued with local residents about his beliefs, which included support of Islamic State's actions and anger toward the United States, according to a criminal complaint.
+His arrest followed a Federal Bureau of Investigation probe prompted by a tip from one of Nagi's neighbours in Lackawanna, which is located in upstate New York near Buffalo.
+The neighbour told the FBI that Nagi regularly argued with local residents about his beliefs, which included support of Islamic State's actions and anger towards the United States, according to a criminal complaint.

-Upon searching Nagi's apartment, law enforcement said they found military equipment, including body armor, a machete and night vision goggles, the complaint said.
+Upon searching Nagi's apartment, law enforcement said they found military equipment, including body armour, a machete and night vision goggles, the complaint said.

 Nagi's attorney, Jeremy Schwartz, said he disagreed with the judge's ruling on Friday that his client was a flight risk and a threat to the community.